From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Reception, dinner, ceremony, awards, opening, dance floor or late hours need different energy, volume and lineup choices.

-Which information matters when?
+What information matters when?

 Final schedule, on-site contacts, stage area, power, access, soundcheck time, song requests and special transitions.